-- •size limit for filesystem size in bytes.
+size Limit for filesystem size in bytes.
 You may use suffixes k, M, G, ki, Mi, Gi for bigger units.
-The ones with i are for power of two units, the other ones are for power of ten; - •mode filesystem mode. - •subdirs a mapping for subdirectories to create inside tmpfs, for example:
+The ones with i are for power of two units, the other ones are for power of ten mode The mode (permission bits) of the root directory for a new filesystem subdirs A mapping for subdirectories to create inside tmpfs, for example: